 What you need to know today about the virus outbreak

-The death toll from the global pandemic surpassed 10,000 people worldwide and the effects of a global economy grinding to a halt because of the pandemic were beginning to show, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world’s skies.
+A surge in infections has caused a critical shortage of medical supplies in many places.
+The hunt for ventilators and other critical items is consuming Europe and the U.S. Deaths around the world passed the 15,000 mark Monday.

-The U.N. chief warned of a looming global recession “perhaps of record dimensions," and California Gov. Gavin Newsom ordered the state's 40 million residents to stay at home indefinitely and venture out only for essential jobs, groceries and some exercise.
+Meanwhile, China is slamming the U.S. for “scapegoating” over the virus, the Tokyo Olympics is considering postponing the event to 2021 and lawmakers in the U.S. are negotiating a nearly $2 trillion economic rescue package.

-Here are some of AP's top stories Friday on the world's coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day:
+Here are some of AP's top stories Monday on the world's coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT'S HAPPENING TODAY: